iterami/Docs.htm/common/js/core.md

 ---

 ### `core_sort_numbers(args)`
-* Sorts numbers from smallest to biggest.
+* Sorts an array numbers from smallest to biggest and returns it.

 Arg     | Required? | Notes
 --------|-----------|------